 - New growth leaves remain very small, even several weeks after appearing.

 Mint that is getting too much sun won’t spread well and provide ground cover.
-If your mint is planted outdoors, consider moving it to a more shaded garden bed.
+If your mint is planted outdoors, consider moving it to a more shaded garden bed, and ensure it’s getting enough water.
 If your plant is indoors, close the curtains to provide light shade during the hottest part of the afternoon.

 Does Mint Like Full Sun or Shade?